Risk-Sensitive Reinforcement Learning via Policy Gradient Search

 Risk-sensitive RL is generally more challenging than its risk-neutral counterpart.
-For instance, in \cite{Sobel82VD}, the author showed that, for a discounted MDP, there exists a Bellman equation for the variance of the return, but the underlying Bellman operator is not necessarily monotone, thus ruling out policy iteration as a solution approach for variance-constrained MDPs.
-In \cite{mannor2013algorithmic}, the authors establish that finding a globally mean-variance optimal policy in a discounted MDP is NP-hard, even in the classic MDP setting where the transition model is known.
-In \cite{filar1989variance}, the authors define, for an average-cost MDP, a risk measure that is not the plain variance of the average cost and instead is a variance of a quantity that measures the deviation of the single-stage cost from the average cost.
-As expected, solving an average-cost MDP under this notion of variance is NP-hard, as well, as shown in \cite{filar1989variance}.
+For instance, for a discounted-cost MDP, there exists a Bellman equation for the variance of the return, but the underlying Bellman operator is not necessarily monotone, so that policy iteration is no longer guaranteed to lead to an optimal policy.
+Moreover, finding a globally mean-variance optimal policy in a discounted-cost MDP is NP-hard, even in the classic MDP setting where the transition model is known.
+Average-cost MDP problems also are generally NP-hard, e.g., consider a risk measure that is not the plain variance of the average cost and instead is a variance of a quantity that measures the deviation of the single-stage cost from the average cost.
 Finally, in comparison to variance/CVaR, CPT is a non-coherent and non-convex measure, ruling out the usual Bellman equation-based dynamic programming (DP) approaches when optimizing the MDP CPT-value.